 Few liquors have as fervent a following as whiskey — which is how we know you probably have at least one dedicated whiskey drinker in your life.
-We also know they’ve got enough sad, wet whiskey stones to last them a lifetime, so why not mix it up and give them something they’ll actually use?
-We reached out to six whiskey makers, bartenders, and drinks experts to find out what they’d recommended giving to a whiskey enthusiast (and what they — whiskey enthusiasts themselves — would like to receive).
+We also know there’s a difference between silly bar accessories (no, they really don’t need a whiskey stone) and actually useful, thoughtful gifts (maybe they just want a top-notch bottle to add to their collection).
+We reached out to nine whiskey-makers, bartenders, and drinks experts to find out what they’d recommended giving to a whiskey enthusiast (and what they — whiskey enthusiasts themselves — would like to receive).
 From ice picks to academic courses, we’ve sourced a worthy gift for every kind of whiskey drinker, with not a whiskey stone in sight.

 The best gift for a whiskey obsessive?
 Whiskey.
 Mark Newton and Jason Julier, editors of scotch and whiskey website Malt Review, say a 17-year-old whiskey from Scotland’s nearly two-century-old Glenfarclas distillery is pricey, but not too pricey, and fits the taste of just about every whiskey drinker out there.
 “We really appreciate the sherried charms of the Glenfarclas 17-year-old, which is the sweet spot in terms of age for the distillery,” Julier says.
 “It’s a great all-rounder” for around $100.

-With the end of the year fast-approaching, you may be asking yourself what you should gift your boss or your favorite uncle without breaking the bank.
-Simonson recommends Power’s John’s Lane Irish Whiskey, winner in the Best Irish Whiskey category at the 2018 San Francisco World Spirits Competition.
-“This 12-year-old Irish pot still whisky is among the most dependably delightful tipples out of Ireland,” he says.
+With the end of the year fast approaching, you may be asking yourself what you should gift your boss or your favorite uncle without breaking the bank.
+Simonson recommends Powers’s John’s Lane Irish Whiskey, winner in the Best Irish Whiskey category at the 2018 San Francisco World Spirits Competition.
+“This 12-year-old Irish pot still whiskey is among the most dependably delightful tipples out of Ireland,” he says.

 Or if you’d rather not bring up politics, why not give whiskey from the only president most of us can agree on: George Washington.
 As historian Alexis Coe points out in her guide to gifts for people who really love George Washington, The Whiskey Rebellion angered the first president so much that he started making his own rye whiskey, which is still produced today at Mount Vernon.
 “By 1799, he was one of the largest whiskey producers in the country,” she says.
 The white, unaged liquor is so good that it’s the official state spirit of Virginia and last year, the first president “took home” a silver medal at the American Craft Spirits Association Awards.

-Finally, if you’re looking to go really big, you can give someone the gift of an entire whisky cask.
+If you’re looking to go really big, you can give someone the gift of an entire whiskey cask.
 “The next big thing is owning your own cask and seeing how it develops,” say Julier and Newton of Malt Review.
 “A lot of distilleries are offering this option, but Raasay distillery in Scotland is the one to watch.
-Their whisky displays promise and a variety of cask options should you wish to make the ultimate purchase.”
+Their whiskey displays promise and a variety of cask options should you wish to make the ultimate purchase.”

 Kimura glasses are to whiskey what Zalto glasses are to wine: The veritable height of sophistication.
 Ann Soh Woods, founder of Kikori Japanese Whiskey, says the gift of Kimura glasses is one a true whiskey lover won’t soon forget.
 “They’re handcrafted by skilled artisans in Tokyo,” she says.
 “In other words, a delicate, graceful vessel.”